 - Asskicking Equals Authority: Occurs when Shockwave single-handedly defeated the Insecticon leaders and their swarm of drones.
 But rather than ending their existence, he recruits them to the Decepticon ranks.

-- Soundwave uses Laserbeak as this trope for his special ability.
+- Attack Drone: Soundwave uses Laserbeak as this trope for his special ability.
 He attacks by flying around the area, firing at the opposition from above.

-- Big Bad Ensemble: Megatron for the Cybertron portion of the game, and Lockdown for the Movieverse portion.
-It's debatable if the Dark Spark itself counts as the Bigger Bad, since it drives the plot and the motivations of both antagonists.
+- Big-Bad Ensemble: Megatron for the Cybertron portion of the game, and Lockdown for the Movieverse portion.

 - Big Good: Optimus Prime leads the Autobots in a campaign to prevent Megatron from abusing the power of the Dark Spark.
 On Earth, he rallies the few remaining Autobots to stand against Lockdown and his mercanaries.